Volt Cyprus: Cyprus conflict

 Volt is in favour of a united Cyprus.
 To resolve the Cyprus conflict, the party is in favour of reopening communication channels between the different parts of the country in order to close the communication gap created by closed checkpoints.
 To this end, it proposes, among other things, to abolish obstacles such as double insurance for cars and charges for telephone calls between the different parts of the country.
 Intra-Cypriot trade is to be strengthened in order to create mutual dependencies.
 The ceasefire regime should be strengthened through a peace agreement and common Cypriot interests should be placed more at the center.

 European policy

 The party aims to establish a federal united Europe with a common European army, a European government with a European prime minister, and a European ministry of finance and economy to better respond to global challenges.

 Organisation

 The party is led by a dual leadership consisting of a man and a woman.

 Election

 European Parliament 2024

 Volt's programme for the European elections was adopted on 27 November at the Volt Europa General Assembly in Paris and applies equally to Volt throughout Europe.
 On 25 February, the party elected its 6 candidates.
 The leading candidates are Andromache Sophocleous and Hulusi Kilim.
 The list also includes the investigative journalist Makarios Drousiotis.

+National elections 2026

+Volt participated in the legislative election 2026 with 56 candidates.
+The party lost its single seat held by Alexandra Attalides.